nepomechie/spin-s-U1-eigenstate-preparation/README.md

 spin-s Bethe states (eigenstates of integrable spin-s XXX Hamiltonians with PBC)

 The preparation of U(1)-eigenstates with random real or complex amplitudes is also illustrated.

+This code can be run on Google colab  ( https://colab.google/ ) or locally, using python (3.12.1) and cirq (1.5.0)